 1.3.2.
-Configure Network Time Server (NTS)
+Configure the Network Time Server (NTS)

 The clocks of all nodes in your cluster must be able to synchronize with each other.
-To configure this for Windows Server, use the instructions provided at How to configure an authoritative time server in Windows Server.
+To configure this for Windows Server, use the instructions provided here.

 1.3.3.
 Set Interfaces to IPv4 Preferred